 If NEC is suspected, an X-ray of the abdomen will be taken.
 That can show your child’s doctor any blockages, excess gas or any holes (perforations) in the intestine.
 Doctors may need to take more than one X-ray to track the course of the disease.

-A complete blood count may also be ordered.
 An elevated white blood cell count indicates an infection is happening.
 Low red cells can be a reason to suspect blood loss, as can low platelet counts.

 Occult blood tests may be performed on your baby’s bowel movements.
 If blood is found, that can mean a hole (perforation) somewhere in the intestine that may require surgery.